cwchentw/coru/README.md

 * A C compiler that supports ANSI C
 * GNU Make

-We tested `lai` on several Unix or Unix-like systems
+We tested `lai` against several Unix or Unix-like systems:

 * Ubuntu 18.04 LTS
 * Amazon Linux, largely RHEL or CentOS compatible
-* TrueOS, FreeBSD derivated
+* TrueOS, FreeBSD compatible
 * Solaris

+It should work on other Unix or Unix-like systems as well.

 Currently, our Makefile works with GNU Make.
 On some Unix or Unix-like systems, use `gmake` instead of `make`.
-We may modify it for the compatibilities with other Make implementations.

 ## Supported Languages